 Cabinet doors are practically a magnet for sticky and unsightly grease stains, and it can be frustrating—and fruitless—to clean them without the proper supplies.
 Read on for three ways to tackle greasy residue.

 Fortunately, whether you’re trying to remove a fresh oil splatter from a batch of fries or years of caked-on residue in your newly purchased home, certain products have active ingredients that are more well-suited to cut through the grime than others.
 Here, we’ve detailed three highly effective cleansers in this guide for how to remove grease from kitchen cabinets.

 Note: All of these methods are safe to use on finished wood cabinetry, but always try them out in an inconspicuous spot before turning to larger areas to ensure they do not dull or discolor your cabinetry finish.

-Remove Grease with… CITRUS-BASED MULTIPURPOSE CLEANER
+Method 2: CITRUS-BASED MULTIPURPOSE CLEANER